MileHacker Logo

 Museums & Cultural Institutions

 • Three Gorges Museum (重庆中国三峡博物馆): Largest museum in Chongqing.
-Focused on the history and culture of the Three Gorges region and Chongqing.
-Exhibits cover Ba-Yu culture, wartime Chongqing, and the Trio of Gorges Dam project.
+Dedicated to the history and culture of the Three Gorges region and Chongqing.
+Exhibits cover Ba-Yu culture, wartime Chongqing, and the Three Gorges Dam project.
 Open 9 AM - 5 PM (Tue-Sun, closed Mon).
 Free entry (passport required).

 • Chongqing Museum (重庆博物馆): Focuses on natural history and ethnography of Chongqing.
 Less comprehensive than Three Gorges Museum.
-Check current hours and fees.
+Check current admission times and charges.

 • Chongqing Planning Exhibition Hall (重庆规划展览馆): Showcases Chongqing's urban development, geographical challenges, and future plans.
 Large-scale models and multimedia displays.
 Open 9:30 AM - 5 PM (Tue-Sun).
 Free entry.

-• Insider Tips: Set ASIDE 2-3 hours for the Three Gorges Museum.
+• Insider Tips: Allow 2-3 hours for the Three main Gorges Museum.
 English explanations are available.
 Combine a visit with the People's Grand Hall.
 The Planning Exhibition Hall helps understand the city's unique layout.

 Historical Sites